 -The Grand Egyptian Museum will contain a children’s museum, conference center, training center, and workshops similar to the old Pharaonic places.

--A wood lab which handles all the restoration of an artifact made out of wood like covens, statues, funerary objects, tools, ships, and sarcophagus.
+-A wood lab that handles all the restoration of an artifact made out of wood like covens, statues, funerary objects, tools, ships, and sarcophagus.

 -A stone lab which of course takes care of all the statues on display from the colossal to the smallest ones.

--Micro-biological lab protects the artifacts by discovering the types of the living creatures which could cause the destruction of the artifacts which the researchers eliminate by creating a chemical matter that will stop the progress of this life form from hurting the artifact.
+-Micro-biological lab protects the artifacts by discovering the types of living creatures that could cause the destruction of the artifacts which the researchers eliminate by creating a chemical matter that will stop the progress of this life form from hurting the artifact.

--A microscope scanner lab which holds all the tools needed for preparing and examining the samples before sending it to the microbiological lab.
+-A microscope scanner lab that holds all the tools needed for preparing and examining the samples before sending it to the microbiological lab.